Erisa/cloudflared-docker/README.md

         - mycontainer
 ```

-With `./cloudflared` being a directory containing the certifcate for Argo Tunnel.
+With `./cloudflared` being a directory containing the certifcate for Cloudflare Tunnel.
 For more details on `cloudflared` usage, check out the [official docs](https://developers.cloudflare.com/argo-tunnel/)

 To acquire a certificate, you'll need to use the `login` command.
 This will spit out `/.cloudflared/cert.pem`, rather than `/etc/cloudflared`.